DaayOliveirag/HTML/README.md

 # Contacts-List-with-AngularJS
-App that fetches JSON from URL and displays contacts list
+An AngularJS app that fetches JSON from URL and displays contacts list